 Once you're ready to move forward with a proposal, you'll click Portfolio Actions > Implement Proposal to make it the move your proposed changes over to the client's Current Portfolio (archiving the existing Current Portfolio).

-Now, a list of actions needed to implement the proposal will appear, along with options to download Trade Lists (Autopilot users should continue to use the Autopilot Workflow) and mark actions complete.
+Now, a list of actions needed to implement the proposal will appear, along with options to download Trade Lists (Trading users should continue to use the Trading Workflow) and mark actions complete.
 This is a great way to track your progress as you implement a proposal.